t-taniai/TSS_CVPR2016_EvaluationKit/Readme.txt

 ----------------------

 Given the estimated foreground mask and the ground truth foreground masks for each image, the segmentation accuracy is computed in terms of the intersection-over-union ratio metric.
+When a method does not distinguish foreground and background, then use the "autoFlip" feature, which automatically flips labels so as to maximize the scores.
+VC version only: When the "usePrec" commandline option is enabled, then the accuracy is evaluated by precision (ratio of accurate-over-all pixels).

 --------------